-Similarly with cmsh, the subnets to be used for the custom VPC are created first, before creating the private cloud, as shown in the following examples.
+To create and configure option 3, a private cloud with cmsh, the subnets to be used for the custom VPC are created first, before creating the private cloud, as shown in the following examples.

 • Subnet creation and cloning: In the following example session, an arbitrary naming scheme is used for subnets, with a pattern of: <name of custom VPC>-sn-<number>.
 Here, sn is an arbitrary abbreviation for "subnet":